 While it is a simple concept, it will take a lot of work.
 You will want to pump after feedings to tell your body it needs to make more breast milk.
 Keep in mind- after feedings you generally won’t get a lot of milk out because your baby has just emptied them.

-I have created a free guide to breastfeeding and creating your breast milk stash.
+Want more?
+Get a free guide to breastfeeding and increasing breast milk supply

 Once you have educated yourself on the basics of breastfeeding and you have started to utilize the tips above- you should be feeling pretty good about going back to work.
 If you start building your breast milk supply while on maternity leave, you will feel much more at ease.
 Trust me!